Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 9. Updating the nodes page

-Let’s go ahead and put some functionality to our nodes page and actually have it display nodes information from our cluster.
-In home/views.py let’s modify the display_nodes function we created earlier.
+Let’s go ahead and add some functionality to our nodes page and actually have it display information about nodes in our cluster.
+In home/views.py, let’s modify the display_nodes function we created earlier:

 from django.shortcuts import render